Banded sunfish

 The banded sunfish (Enneacanthus obesus) is a freshwater fish of the family, Centrarchidae.
 They can grow to 2–3 inches long.
 They are native to North America.

 Description

 The banded sunfish is similar to the blackbanded sunfish and has a very compressed and deep body.
 Its sides are iridescent and dark colored.
 There are dark bands on its side and nuptial males and females will develop blue specks on their bodies.
 Its mouth is upturned and its pectoral and tail fins are rounded.
 It grows to an approximate length of 9.5 cm.

 Distribution

 The banded sunfish is found in the Atlantic coastal drainages of North America from southern Maine south to central Florida and along the Gulf slope as far west as the Perdido River drainage in Alabama.

 Habitat

 The banded sunfish is found in small ponds and backwaters of creeks to small and large rivers and boggy brooks over sand or mud in sluggish, acidic, heavily vegetated waters.

 Diet

-The banded sunfish feeds upon aquatic insects and microcrustacean.
+The banded sunfish feeds upon aquatic insects and microcrustaceans.